commercialhaskell/sig-tool/README.md

 sig-service.
 Try it!

 First you need to make sure you have a valid GPG key with which to sign packages.
-Refer to the Debian Key-signing documentation again if you don't.
+Refer to the [Debian Guide](https://wiki.debian.org/Keysigning) on Key-signing again if you don't.

 Next you'll need a haskell package to sign.
 Grab one of your own from hackage.
 Then build sdist with the following commands: